bburns/clipmon/README.md

     (setq clipmon-transform-function nil) ; additional transform function

-Hooks
+To add text to the kill ring instead of inserting it in place:

+    (setq clipmon-action 'kill-new)

+or do both:

+    (setq clipmon-action '(insert kill-new))

-As with all minor modes, hooks for calling the mode function and turning the mode on and off are available (the on and off hooks are not bound by default though):
+And as with all minor modes, hooks are available for calling clipmon-mode and turning the mode on and off (the on and off hooks are not bound by default):

     clipmon-mode-hook
     clipmon-on-hook